hpi-swa-teaching/AutoTDD/packages/AutoTDD-GUI.package/ATDDGitHubActionResults.class/README.md

-ATDDTravisStatusResults shows the test results from the respective Travis Status.
+ATDDGitHubActionResults shows the test results of the selected GitHub Actions.